Kuks1371/realEstate_pricePredict/README.md

 # realEstate_pricePredict

 This project is a part of my engineering diploma work "Machine learning methods in real estate market prediction".
+It aims to choose the best suited method for apartments price prediction in Cracow.

 Program contains:
 - Obtaining data + additional informations from openstreetmaps and googlemaps API's.